 Owner & Tennis Director

-As owner of AMP TENNIS, LLC.
-Chad states that the visionary component of his business is critical to its daily success.
+As owner of AMP TENNIS, Chad states that the visionary component of his business is critical to its daily success.

 This has been true of his road as a USPTA professional through the years.

 Beginning his college career at University of North Carolina at Pembroke, formerly known as Pembroke State University, he transferred to UNC at Wilmington under a tennis scholarship for the next four years.